 WATERSPIRIT is an ecology and spirituality ministry sponsored by the Sisters of St. Joseph of Peace.
-Its home base is located in Stella Maris Retreat Center on the New Jersey shore overlooking the beautiful Atlantic Ocean.
-While many of its activities take place at this site, WATERSPIRIT programs have traveled throughout the US, to over fifteen states from Maine to California, from the Great Lake states to Florida and Louisiana.
+Our original home base was located at the Stella Maris Retreat Center on the New Jersey shore overlooking the beautiful Atlantic Ocean.
+WATERSPIRIT's offices are now located in Rumson, NJ at the Rumson Presbyterian Church near the Navesink River.
+We love our new home!
+WATERSPIRIT programs have traveled throughout the US, to over fifteen states from Maine to California, from the Great Lake states to Florida and Louisiana.

 It is the voices of people like the two quoted above that capture the essence of WATERSPIRIT’s mission, which is to educate people of all ages on global, regional and local water issues, inspiring them to preserve and protect water through personal behavior and support of systemic changes.
 However, at the heart of all WATERSPIRIT programs and activities is the deepening of a spirituality that recognizes the sacredness of nature, the interdependence throughout creation and the role of water in sustaining all life.